ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-07-26-atomic-design-by-tom-coombs-and-rapid-collaborative-ux-testing-by-ryan-barkataki.md

 ---
 layout: post
-title: UX Talk Tokyo #28 : "Atomic Design" by Tom Coombs and "Rapid Collaborative UX Testing" by Ryan Barkataki
+title: 2016 Jul-UX Talk Tokyo #28 : "Atomic Design" by Tom Coombs and "Rapid Collaborative UX Testing" by Ryan Barkataki
 snippet: UXTalkTokyo is BACK for August!
 There will be two presentations: 1) From Brazil!
 CI&T's UX ...
 ---
 34 participants